IndustrialML/SmartApplicationDoku/README.md

 All values were measured on an Azure [E2S_V3 Standard](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/images/0_createVM_3.PNG) instance running a Microsoft Machine Learning Server 9.2.1 on Ubuntu 16.04 VM.
 More information about the VM setup can be found [here](https://github.com/IndustrialML/R_RESTApi/blob/master/docs/Configure_Azure_Linux_VM.md).

+Two of our gained insights are not represented in the above statistics, so it is important to keep them in mind.
+It was very difficult to retreive proper test results for `OpenCPU` and the `Microsoft Machine Learning Servers`, both standard and realtime.
+The MSMLServers struggled with the concurrent benchmark test, because in order to being allowed to acces the REST API, you would have to be authenticated.
+And authenticating with the same (admin) credentials at the same time, resulted in the rejection of the request.
+The other thing to keep in mind is, that `OpenCPU` sometimes just refuses the request, due to a not further investigated cause.

-We ran another benchmark test for the *Model as a Service* solution of a Random Forest, to roughly compare the performances.
+Additionally to the presented test of the REST APIs, we ran another benchmark test for the *Model as a Service* solution of a Random Forest, to roughly compare the performances.
 The test results provided were created, using a Python's `sklearn` Random Forest that was parsed to PMML (as shown [earlier](https://github.com/IndustrialML/SmartApplicationDoku#random-forest)) and later consumed in Java, using the JPMML-Evaluator library (as shown [earlier](https://github.com/IndustrialML/SmartApplicationDoku#random-forest)).
 You can view the source code [here](https://github.com/IndustrialML/Python2Java/tree/master/MaschineLearning4J/src/main/java/RandomForest).

-Note that the results are measured in miliseconds this time, so the performance for running the prediction directly in Java is significantly faster (as expected):
+Note that these results are measured in miliseconds this time, so the performance for running the prediction directly in Java is significantly faster (as expected):

 ![Java Benchmark results](https://github.com/IndustrialML/SmartApplicationDoku/blob/master/images/JavaTable.png)

+This concludes our project, we hope you gained some insights on the possibilites to use a trained machine learning model for production and thank you for reading this document.